 Resolve HOA or body corporate disputes

 If your property is a sectional title unit, it is important to sort out any issues with the body corporate, e.g. levies or certain living and design guidelines, before you sign a sale document.

 The homeowners association (HOA), or body corporate, will provide you with a clearance certificate to transfer the property.
 You will have to pay 3 months levies in advance.

 Often a title deed requirement is that such an association must consent to the sale.
 The association may withhold consent if there is a dispute.

 Therefore, before you sell, resolve disputes with the association.

 FICA requires that the attorney verifies the identity and obtains the requisite documentation in respect of every seller.
-This is applicable to every purchaser of property on whose behalf funds are invested.
+Furthermore, this is applicable to every purchaser of property on whose behalf funds are invested.